Requests

 The Request object represents an incoming HTTP request to your Relic server.
 It provides access to all information about the client's request, including the HTTP method, URL, headers, query parameters, and body content.

-Every handler in Relic receives a request through the context object (ctx.request), allowing you to inspect and process the incoming data before generating a response.
+Every handler in Relic receives a Request object as a parameter, allowing you to inspect and process the incoming data before generating a response.

 Understanding the request object

 When a client makes a request to your server, Relic creates a Request object that encapsulates all the details of that request.
-This object is immutable and provides type-safe access to request data.
+This object provides type-safe access to request data.

 The request flows through your middleware pipeline and reaches your handler, where you can extract the information you need to process the request and generate an appropriate response.